oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 ```
 Allow group str-admins to manage all-resources in tenancy where request.region = 'str'
 ```
 A policy limit like this can be applied to any required policy.
+Note IAM related permisions need to be always assigned in the Home Region.
+If it's required to managed multiple segregated location with different regulations it's recommended to consider Child Tenancy set-up for different boundaries.

-### Quotas
+### Quota Policies
-Use Compartment Quotas in Oracle Cloud Infrastructure to control resource consumption/creation based on a region within compartments/Tenancy.
-Quotas limit the number of resources that can be created in a compartment/tenancy based on the region.
+Use Quota Policies in Oracle Cloud Infrastructure to control resource consumption/creation based on a region within compartments/Tenancy.
+Quota Policies limit the number of resources that can be created in a compartment/tenancy based on the region.
 In this example the customer wants to make sure there's no quota available in the other eu-madrid-2 (VLL for short) region.
 ```
+zero compute-core quota /*/ in tenancy where request.region != 'eu-frankfurt-2'
+zero database quota /*/ in tenancy where request.region != 'eu-frankfurt-2'
+zero vcn quota /*/ in tenancy where request.region != 'eu-frankfurt-2'
+zero filesystem quota /*/ in tenancy where request.region != 'eu-frankfurt-2'
-zero all quota /*/ in tenancy where request.region != 'eu-frankfurt-2'
+zero object-storage quota /*/ in tenancy where request.region != 'eu-frankfurt-2'
 ```
+The provided list of Quota Policies is not exhausitve and includes only the most common services used for storing data.
+See [Available Quota by Service](https://docs.oracle.com/en-us/iaas/Content/Quotas/Concepts/resourcequotas_topic-Available_Quotas_by_Service.htm) for a full list.

 Additionally for multi tenancy set-up the [Governance Rules](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/organization_management_overview.htm#governance_rules) in Organizations service can be used to impose restriction on child tenancy

 ## Principle 2.
 Isolation